 Meeting ID: 879 5931 2653

 Can't attend the meeting?
 Send the artists your input via one of the surveys below:

 For questions, please contact AIPP Project Manager Alex Irrera by email or phone at 512.974.7860.

 Development Review Permit issued – Spring 2021

-Anticipated construction completion date– Spring 2022
+Anticipated construction completion date– Summer 2022